dramoz/kv260-atrover/KV260-atrover.md

 - [PWM frequency](https://electronics.stackexchange.com/questions/242293/is-there-an-ideal-pwm-frequency-for-dc-brush-motors/): 8Hz
 - `speed_step`: 8, `accel_step_ms`: 200

 The firmware of the TTGO-T1 board was developed using Visual Code PlatformIO.
 After installing Visual Code + PlatformIO, clone the project repository on a local machine and add the [ttgo-atrover-motor-control](https://github.com/dramoz/kv260-atrover/tree/main/ttgo-atrover-motor_control) project to PlatformIO.
-Connect the board to an available USB serial port, compile (✓) and flash (➔) the board by clicking on the icons located at the bottom tool bar in VS code.
+Connect the board to an available USB serial port, compile (✓) and flash (➔) the board by clicking on the icons located at the bottom toolbar in VS code.

-It is possible to program the TTGO-T1 board directly from the KRIA KV-260 with [PlatformIO Remote Development](https://docs.platformio.org/en/stable/plus/pio-remote.html) tools.
+💡It is possible to program the TTGO-T1 board directly from the KRIA KV-260 with [PlatformIO Remote Development](https://docs.platformio.org/en/stable/plus/pio-remote.html) tools.

 > A free PlatformIO account is required for remote development.